juntao/arenztopia/content/news/Issue 36.md

 OCA: I can tell the book is going to be really good.
 Could you tell us about the characters?

 PJ: Well, the main character Adras is a smart kid with a passion for art.
 Every Saturday he and his best friend Joseph go to art class in Nazi Germany.
-On the Saturday of September 9, 1939, the teacher tells Joseph that he can't come because he's Jewish.
+On the Saturday of September 9, 1939, the art teacher tells Joseph that he can't come because he's Jewish.
 Adras is shocked and goes home and tells his parents about what happened.
 His dad says, "It's for the best."
 Later Adras overhears his parents talking about working for the Nazis.
 He starts to plan to escape because he knows being a Nazi is wrong, and that night he escapes with Joseph, some Jewish neighbors, and the Jewish neighbors' baby.
 The rest of the story is them trying to make it to England.

 OCA: I better go buy this book right now.
 Where can I get a copy?